 The CanExport SMEs program is delivered by the Trade Commissioner Service (TCS) of Global Affairs Canada and provides financial assistance to Canadian companies to develop export opportunities for their product or service in new international markets.
+You can read about how we can help you get this program.

 - Support navigating the complexities of international markets.
 Support includes help making better business decisions, increasing opportunities, and reducing costs and risks.